[PHP] Points to note when checking whether a specified string/pattern is included

 argument

-Returns the position where needle first appears in heystack (starting at 0).
+Returns the position where needle first appears in heystack (starting with 0).

-If needle is not included in heystack, it returns FALSE, so
+If needle is not included in heystack, it returns FALSE.

 strpos($heystack, $needle) !== FALSE

-Existence can be checked by looking at the value of .
+You can check for existence by looking at the value of

 Note 1

-If needle appears at the beginning of heystack, the return value is 0.
+If needle appears at the top of heystack, the return value is 0

 strpos($heystack, $needle) != FALSE

-becomes FALSE when "the string appears at the beginning".
-Be sure to also compare types.
+will return FALSE if the string appears at the beginning.
+Be sure to compare the types as well

 Note 2